 Fishing weights make good counterweight.
 Rodrick Owen suggests having the following weights on hand.
 3- 8oz; 3-4oz; 2-2oz; 3-1oz.
 Remember that your braids aren't finished until they are steamed over a tea kettle.
 Use a chopstick to hold the braid over the steam so that you don't burn your hands.

 The photo above shows two kongoh (spiral braid) braids both made with sixteen 100 gram tama.
-The line on the left is actually one end of kumihimo silk, the braid next to it is made using two ends of silk per tama and the thinner braid has one end of silk per tama.
+The line on the left is actually one end of kumihimo silk, the braid next to it is made using two ends of silk per tama and the thinner braid on the right has one end of silk per tama.
 In this case I used very little counterweight as I wanted a stiff braid and that is exactly what I got.
-I was quite surprised to see that the 100 gram tama would not be too heavy for one end of kumihimo silk.
+I was quite surprised to see that the 100 gram tama would not be too heavy for one end of kumihimo silk, but then silk is very strong.
 This sample further illustrates the relationship of counter weight to tama weight; I could braid a large number of braids of different degrees of stiffness and size with the 100 gram tama.

 Perle cotton is an embroidery thread that most people seem to be familiar with and weavers are familiar with mercerized cotton.
 Both will make a good drawstring for your counter weight bag.
 A round cotton braid grips very well when you attach the bag and it wears well too.